nansphilip/Splitergoll/readme.md

 > Philosophy

-The numpad layer is usefull for editing a calculation sheet, conception entering values, etc...
+The numpad layer is useful for editing a calculation sheet, conception entering values, etc...
 This layer is a hybrid between the main layer and the secondary layer: you have every number and calculation symbols, but you have also arrows, and essentials keys for the common shortcuts (copy, paste, undo, redo, etc).

 ```keymap